eslerm/ansible-briefly/README.md

-# ansible-briefly
+# Briefly Anisble

 This repository contains a rudimentary Ansible playbook and role to teach the basics of Anisble.

-All files of ansible-briefly are meant to be read so, that the reader can see how they fit together.
+All files of Briefly Ansible are meant to be read so, that the reader can see how they fit together.

-A high level overview of Ansible is provided in these [slides](https://eslerm.github.io/ansible-briefly/).
+A high level overview of Ansible is provided in these [slides](https://eslerm.github.io/briefly-ansible/).

 ## Key concepts